Farzanb49/Farzanb49/README.md

 ### Currently

-- 🏫 Studying Computer Science @ University of Waterloo
+- 🏫 Studying Computer Science and Combinatorics/Optimization @ University of Waterloo
 - ⚙️ Working on some cool things

 ### Experience